-All staff members are expected to provide appropriate supervision to enforce standards of conduct and, if they observe or become aware of discrimination, intimidation, sexual harassment, harassment, or bullying, to intervene as soon as it is safe to do so, call for assistance, and report such incidents.
-The Board requires staff to follow the procedures in this policy for reporting alleged acts of bullying.
+All staff are expected to provide appropriate supervision to enforce standards of conduct and, if they observe or become aware of misconduct prohibited by this Policy, to intervene when it is safe to do so, call for assistance, and report such incidents.
+The Board requires staff to follow the procedures in this policy for reporting alleged acts of misconduct prohibited by this Policy.